beyzayildizli/MovieRecommendation/README.md

 To experience the program on your local machine, follow these steps:

 1. Clone this repository: `git clone https://github.com/beyzayildizli/MovieRecommendation.git`
-2. Open the project in Unity.
+2. Open the project.
-3. Explore the project, playtest the program, and provide feedback!
+3. Explore the project and provide feedback!

-## Contribution
-Contributions to this project are highly welcome!
-If you have ideas, bug reports, or enhancements, feel free to open an issue or submit a pull request.
-Let's collaborate to make MovieRecommendation even better.

 ## Credits
 This project was developed by Beyza Yıldızlı and Merve Öğ.